6 River Systems (6RS): Leading Provider of Autonomous Warehouse Robots

 Transform your warehouse to a DTC fulfillment center with cloud WMS

-How 6RS Benefits Distributors, Warehouses and Wholesalers
+How 6RS Benefits Distributors, Warehouses, and Wholesalers

-One of the biggest robotic companies, 6RS pride themselves on being able to double pick rates for fulfillment operations and offset labor shortages with their fleet of collaborative robots.
-In fact, they say they can boost manual cart performance from 50 to 100 units per hour (UPH) to 120 to 240+ UPH!
+One of the biggest robotic companies, 6RS prides itself on being able to double pick rates for fulfillment operations and offset labor shortages with its fleet of collaborative robots.
+They say they can boost manual cart performance from 50 to 100 units per hour (UPH) to 120 to 240+ UPH!

 - Increase operational efficiency by automating and directing workflows to increase throughput and decrease operational costs;